 What is social selling?

-Social selling is a strategy used to generate sales by engaging with prospects on social media platforms such as LinkedIn, Twitter and Facebook.
+Social selling is a strategy used to generate sales by engaging with prospects on social media platforms such as LinkedIn, Twitter, and Facebook.
 It’s the process of developing online relationships and nurturing prospects on social media channels in order to push them down the sales funnel.
-Social selling tactics may include sharing relevant content, one-on-one interaction with potential customers, and what’s now being calling “social listening” (which can be described as listening to online chatter by prospects on social media channels).
+Social selling tactics may include sharing relevant content, one-on-one interaction with potential customers, and what’s now being called “social listening” (which can be described as listening to online chatter by prospects on social media channels).
 Social selling should not be confused with social marketing which is more about broadcasting “one-to-many” messages instead of cultivating one-on-one relationships.

 What’s funny to me about social selling is that the concept is not new.
-The idea of building relationships in order to sell product is as old as sales itself.
+The idea of building relationships in order to sell products is as old as sales itself.
 And telemarketing has been a form of social selling that’s as old as the telephone.
-Of course, the rise in social media use has given sales yet another platform to use; one that give them access to a much wider audience than was ever previously available.
+Of course, the rise in social media use has given sales yet another platform to use; one that gives them access to a much wider audience than was ever previously available.
 Regardless, it’s all the rage in the marketing space these days, so let’s dig in.

 What the experts have to say

-Liam Halpin, Senior Director LinkedIn Sales Solutions EMEA, says that the rise of social selling was not created by sales gurus who just discovered a new ingenious way to convince buyers to buy, but rather the social selling revolution comes from the buyers themselves.
-Buyers today spend more time than ever before researching and comparing products, reaching out to personal and professional networks for advice, querying platforms and posting questions to online communities (through groups, forums and the like).
+Liam Halpin, Senior Director of LinkedIn Sales Solutions EMEA, says that the rise of social selling was not created by sales gurus who just discovered a new ingenious way to convince buyers to buy, but rather the social selling revolution comes from the buyers themselves.
+Buyers today spend more time than ever before researching and comparing products, reaching out to personal and professional networks for advice, querying platforms, and posting questions to online communities (through groups, forums, and the like).
 We have more data available to us at faster speeds than we could ever access it before.
 And because of this, buyers are savvier.
 Sometimes even more so than the sellers themselves!
-So much so that LinkedIn estimates potential buyers have often completed 60% of the sales process before they even speak to a sales person.
+So much so that LinkedIn estimates potential buyers have often completed 60% of the sales process before they even speak to a salesperson.